lfn3/personal-site/content/post/error-handling-in-asp-net-mvc.md

     	<error statusCode="500" path="~/Views/Errors/500.cshtml" />
 	</customErrors>

 In any case, this should ensure nothing makes it out of MVC with an ugly error page, or an incorrect status code.
 Unfortunately this still isn't enough.
 There are cases under which IIS will display error pages, rather than the error pages coming out of MVC.
+The most notable of these being the stack overflow exception.
+(Which relatively unique in the .NET languages for it's totally uncatchable behaviour - it'll totally )

 So in order to deal with this, you have to add another section to your web.config, under the `system.webserver` tag: